List of Tiny Toon Adventures characters: The Wolverine

-The Wolverine is an evil wolverine who tries to eat the Tiny Toons.
+The Wolverine (vocal effects provided by Frank Welker) is an evil wolverine who tries to eat the Tiny Toons.
 He is first introduced in "Buster and the Wolverine" (a spoof of Peter and the Wolf), and makes cameos in various other cartoons.
 In his debut appearance, he manages to kidnap Hamton, Plucky, Babs, Sweetie, and Furrball, and he is successful in devouring them all.
 However, they are later rescued by Buster, and they all work together to defeat him.
 In the same episode, he also makes a brief attempt at devouring Montana Max, Shirley, and Gogo.

 The Coyote Kid

-The Coyote Kid (voiced by Frank Welker) is a brown coyote who is an outlaw and is the main antagonist of "High Toon".
+The Coyote Kid (voiced by Jason Marsden) is a brown coyote who is an outlaw and is the main antagonist of "High Toon".
 He bears a close resemblance to Wile E. Coyote, but is not to be confused with him.